To : The Members

 EVALUATION OF THE BOARD'S PERFORMANCE

-Your Company has devised a Policy for performance evaluation of its own performance itsCommittees and the Directors including Chairman which include criteria for performanceevaluation of the non-executive directors and executive director.
+The Board has carried out an annual performance evaluation of its own performance itsCommittees and the Directors including Chairman which include criteria for performanceevaluation of the Non-Executive Directors and Executive Director.
 Pursuant to theprovisions of Companies Act 2013 and Regulation 25 of the Listing Regulations the Boardand the Nomination and Remuneration Committee have carried out annual performanceevaluation of its own performance the directors individually as well the evaluation ofthe working of its Audit Nomination & Remuneration and Stakeholder Committee.
 EachBoard member completed a questionnaire providing feedback on the functioning and overallengagement of the Board and its committees on various parameters such as the compositionexecution of specific duties quality quantity and timelines of flow of informationdeliberations at the meeting etc. Besides this one meeting of the individual directorswith the Chairman of the Board was also conducted as a part of self-appraisal and peergroup evaluation.
 The Directors were also asked to provide their valuable feedback andsuggestions about the overall functioning of the Board and its committees.
-In a separatemeeting of Independent Directors performance of non-Independent Directors and the boardas a whole was evaluated.
-Performance evaluation of Independent Directors was done by theentire Board excluding the Independent Director being evaluated.
+In a separatemeeting of independent Directors performance of non-independent Directors and the boardas a whole was evaluated.
+Performance evaluation of Independent Directors was done by theentire Board excluding the independent Director being evaluated.

 PARTICULARS OF EMPLOYEES AND REMUNERATION

 The information required under Section 197(12) of the Act read with Rule 5 of TheCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is appendedhereto and forms part of this Report as Annexure-1.
-The information required underRule 5 (2) and (3) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 is provided in the Annexure forming part of this Report.
+The information required underRule 5 (2) and (3) of The Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 is provided in the Annexure forming part of this Report.
 None of theCompany's employees were covered by the disclosure requirement.
 In terms of the firstproviso to Section 136 of the Act the Report and Accounts are being sent to the membersexcluding the aforesaid Annexure.
 Any member interested in obtaining the same may write tothe Company Secretary at the Registered Office of the Company.
 None of the employeeslisted in the said Annexure is related to any Director of the Company.